IBMTechSales/klp-workshop-labs/2655-TX-Mono2Micro-refactorJavaAppsToMicroservices/archived/README - Copy.md

         http://localhost:9080

+    **TIP:** Click the Browser's `reload page` icon to refresh the browser page.

-    Notice the application only has two main features:
+    The `DefaultApplication` app is displayed.
+The the application has two main features:

     - Snoop
     - Hit Count

     ![](./images/media/image16.png)